Rising of the North: Leonard Dacre's resistance

-Reprisals

-Some of the rebels escaped into Scotland.
+Fugitives in Scotland

+Some of the rebels escaped into Scotland, including two of the leaders, the Earls of Northumberland and Westmorland.
+An English spy Robert Constable visited castles near the border and spoke to some of the fugitives.
+He wrote to Ralph Sadler describing his conversations at Ferniehirst Castle and the whereabouts of other rebels.
 Regent Mar wrote that Agnes Gray, Lady Home, had been a busy worker to receive the rebels.

-Two of the leaders, the Earls of Northumberland and Westmorland, had fled into Scotland.
-Northumberland was captured by James Douglas, 4th Earl of Morton, and turned over to Elizabeth in 1572, who had him beheaded at York.
+The Earl of Northumberland was captured by James Douglas, 4th Earl of Morton, and turned over to Elizabeth in 1572, who had him beheaded at York.
 After having been hidden at Ferniehirst Castle, Westmorland escaped to Flanders, where he died impoverished.
 His family lost their ancestral homes and his wife, Jane Howard, also fled to the Continent.
 She lived the rest of her life under house arrest.
 Her brother, the Duke of Norfolk, was first imprisoned, then pardoned.
 He was imprisoned again following the Ridolfi plot in 1571 and finally executed in 1572.
 Norfolk's treason charges included "comforting and relieving of the English rebels that stirred the Rebellion in the North since they have fled out of the realm."
-Altogether, 600 supporters of Mary were executed, while many others fled into exile.